flycheck/flycheck/doc/manual/extending.rst

       the syntax checker that was used, and `buffer` a buffer object representing the checker buffer.

-      The function must return a list of :el:cl-struct:`flycheck-error` objects parsed from `output`.
-See :ref:`error-api` for information about :el:cl-struct:`flycheck-error`.
+      The function must return a list of :cl-struct:`flycheck-error` objects parsed from `output`.
+See :ref:`error-api` for information about :cl-struct:`flycheck-error`.
 See :ref:`error-parsers` for a list of built-in error parsers.

       If this property is given, it takes precedence over :checkprop:`:error-patterns`.
 To use an error parser together with patterns, you must manually call
-      :el:function:`flycheck-parse-with-patterns` in your error parser to apply the error patterns.
-You can then manipulate the :el:cl-struct:`flycheck-error` objects returned by this function.
+      :function:`flycheck-parse-with-patterns` in your error parser to apply the error patterns.
+You can then manipulate the :cl-struct:`flycheck-error` objects returned by this function.

    .. checker-property:: :modes {mode}
                          :modes ({mode} ...)